The Public-Private Partnership Law Review: Thailand

 ii Types of public–private partnership and the transfer of the assets used in a project

 PPPs in Thailand may take many forms because, under the New PPP Act, there is no classification of the types of investment.
 The type of PPP project is chosen based on the specific conditions of each project and is further defined by the functions under the responsibility of the private entity.
-The most common types of PPP for infrastructure projects are design–build–operate–maintain, where the private entity is in charge of the development and long-term operation and maintenance of the asset, as well as arranging financing; and operate and maintain, where the private entity is in charge of the operation and maintenance, as well as for arranging financing.
+The most common types of PPP for infrastructure projects are design–build–operate–maintain, where the private entity is in charge of the development, long-term operation and maintenance of the asset, as well as arranging financing; and operate and maintain, where the private entity is in charge of the operation and maintenance, as well as arranging financing.

 For the transfer of the assets used in a project, PPP projects in Thailand have used the following contractual structures: